bolorino/theatrewp/README.md

 What does the plugin include?
 -----------------------------
-* Custom posts for Shows and Performances
+* Custom posts for Shows, Performances and Sponsors
 * Widget for upcoming Performances of a particular Show
 * Widget for upcoming Performances in general
+* Widget for Production Sponsors
 * Translation into English and Spanish

 Plugin benefits